What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 In these cases, the data silos grow in size yet do not provide any value to the business because their data points cannot be centralized.

 Data sprawl also represents a cultural problem that can negatively affect a company’s revenue.
+Adopting unified platforms can help centralize data, reduce sprawl, and ensure better interoperability across the organization.

 When departments are all using different applications, data sharing leads to biases between managers or department heads.